fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 The code for this step is in module `trainSvm.py` function readDatabase().
 If True as parameter is handed over, only a randomized subset of samples is loaded and returned

-As database for the training I used the GTI and KITTI datasets offered on the project page.
+As database for the training I used the a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself offered on the project repository.

+The database contains 8792 vehicles and 8968 noon vehicles

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: